-Ultimately, the bowl was a good substitution for the vacuum left by Hai, and ranked as the second best bowl of Pho i've tried so far in Oslo.
+Ultimately, the bowl was a good substitution for the vacuum left by Hai, but ranked as the fourth best bowl of Pho i've tried so far in Oslo.

 This was the second time I ate at Pho Mai, the first visit being a good one.
 Having heard numerous reports from friends that the quality varied drastically from almost sublime, to bath-water, the knot in my stomach tightened with every labored step.
 I arrived to find the lights off and doors locked, 2.10pm, said they opened at 2 online.
 I decided to call my sister for a few minutes and lo and behold, during my call the owner came out and opened the door.